 How to Turn on Bluetooth on Windows 10

-Once you have successfully turned on Bluetooth on both your Windows computer and your third-party device, you need to pair the two devices together.
+Once you have turned on Bluetooth on both Windows and the device you want to connect to, it’s time to make the pairing.

 You only need to undertake the pairing procedure on one of the two devices.
 Because this article is Windows-based, we’re only going to look at how to perform the task on Windows.

 To make a Bluetooth pairing on Windows, follow the steps below:

 - Go do Devices > Bluetooth and other devices.

 - Click on Add Bluetooth or other device at the top of the right-hand panel.

 A new menu Window will open.
 Select the first option from the list—titled Bluetooth.
 Windows 10 will automatically start searching for nearby devices that it can connect with.
 Allow up to 30 seconds for the scan to complete and for Windows to discover all the available options.

 To connect with a device, click on its name.
 If it is the first time that you’ve connected to the device, you might have to undergo a verification procedure.
 This involves making sure than a PIN code on your Windows machine matches the PIN code displayed on the device you’re trying to connect with.